Skip to content

 Catalog Fields

 For selecting catalog fields.
-It has to be used with the catalogs variable.
+It must be used with the catalogs variable.

 • Replacement value: Catalog field names